Roatán: Conservation

 All reef systems throughout the Bay Islands are protected by the local and central government with help from charitable donations and those on the front line.
 Through local donations to the Marine Park and the many causes along with a concerted effort from the resorts on the island weekly clean-ups are undertaken to insure no metals or plastics litter the reef system and beaches as well as all major dive shops doing clean-ups on most of their daily dives.
 There are still obstacles to be defeated but the Islanders and expatriates living on the islands have taken a united stand to conserve and educate.

-Aviation
+Transportation

+Airport

-The Juan Manuel Gálvez International Airport (RTB) on Roatán is one of five airports able to receive international traffic that is in service in Honduras.
-The other airports in Honduras are the Ramon Villeda Morales International Airport (SAP) in San Pedro Sula, Toncontin International Airport (TGU) in Tegucigalpa, Goloson International Airport in La Ceiba (LCE), and Palmerola International Airport(XPL), in Comayagua.
+The Juan Manuel Gálvez International Airport (RTB) on Roatán is one of four airports able to receive international traffic that is in service in Honduras.
+The other airports in Honduras are the Ramon Villeda Morales International Airport (SAP) in San Pedro Sula, Toncontin International Airport (TGU) in Tegucigalpa, Goloson International Airport in La Ceiba (LCE), and Palmerola International Airport (XPL), in Comayagua.